shivani-CI/Kibble-Kitchen/README.md

         AC2 Admin can view, edit, delete users, recipes, and comments.

-        AC3 Admin can filter and search through users, recipes, and comments.
+        AC3 Admin can filter and search through users, recipes, meal plans and comments.

-4. As a site user I can create new recipes so that I can store, and manage my favourite meals.
+4. As a site user I can create new recipes so that I can store, and manage my recipes.

-        AC1 Authenticated users can access a recipe creation form, which includes fields for title, ingredients, and instructions.
+        AC1 Authenticated users can access a recipe creation form, which includes fields for title, ingredients, prep time, cook time, difficulty levels, image and instructions.

         AC2 Required fields must be validated (e.g., title and ingredients cannot be blank).
 Error message display if any of required fields are missing.